 Maybe you have stacked up a bunch of articles or books to read which can someday help you with your career.
 Today is finally the time to start reading!
 Pick up the books or head over to your company library and read something that you have put off for a long time.

-Here, we are talking about reading work related articles like articles on networking, leadership, and anything to do with professional development, and not Shakespeare!
+Here, we are talking about reading articles like articles on networking, leadership, and professional development.

-Take advantage of this slow working day and pick up a new skill which can help you for your work in the near future.
+Take advantage of this slow day at work and pick up a new skill which can help you with your work soon.
 For example, if you are working in IT, you can read some articles and learn up on the new trends in coding; or if you are working in a fashion company, you can spend the time researching the latest fashion trends which are in, and how you can contribute with this information to your company.

 5. Join an employee volunteer group:

 Most companies are associated with some sort of fundraiser even which can help the company with their PR as well as give them a chance to give back to society.
 If your company is involved with any of these support causes, this would be a good time for you to lend a helping hand to these support groups.

 Get involved with a charity and spend time for the community.
-At the same time you can get a chance to build a better relationship with your co-workers and employers.
+At the same time, you can get a chance to build a better relationship with your co-workers and employers.
 This will also help create a positive image for you at your workplace.

 6. Sign up for a webinar:

 With the advent of technology and the internet, you can now attend classes without even having to get up from your seat and visit the location.
 Sign up for a webinar online and attend a virtual classroom.
 Upgrade your professional skills and create a lasting impression for yourself in your workplace.
 Most online webinars are free and allow you to increase knowledge on topics which might be helpful for you at work, such as digital marketing, web design, and other related topics.